221-ada/CAMPUS02Token/docs/01_basic_uart_bridge.md

 ## Overview

-This experiment proves that the ESP32-S3 and STM32F3DISCOVERY can exchange bytes over UART.
+The ESP32-S3 and STM32F3DISCOVERY exchange a byte over UART.

 - **ESP32 role:** USB–UART bridge between the PC and STM32.
 - **STM32 role:** Waits for bytes on USART2; when it receives `'1'`